It’s been a looong time since my last blog post, so this is well overdue. Actually, a lot of things are well overdue…

 Katana is doing well, but it saddens me to report that she’s totally blind now.
 It’s been a major adjustment, but I’ve maintained a positive outlook.
 The biggest differences in our lives are ironically the littlest things.
 Mostly, the blindness has put a major dent in how quickly she gets around and does things.
 She’s very deliberate with everything she does, as well as extra cautious and a little more jumpy to sudden or loud noises.
 It was a tough transition, but it has become our new normal, and we embrace it.
 I’ll eventually have more to say about it once we embark on our first “blind” adventure.

 Although this is not a thru hike for me right now, I am going to keep up a journal and blog.
-Not a day by day like usual, but several days summarized in each post.
+Not my usual day by day, but several days summarized in each post.
 I really can’t tell you how excited I am to be on the CDT again, especially with Jessica.
-This trail enchanted me last year, and it feels like I’ve come home, in a sense.
+This trail enchanted me last year, and in a sense it feels like I’ve come home.
 Also, I’ll be doing the CDT again in its entirety next year with Schweppes, as well as some other trails (mayyyybeee with Katana too.
 We’ll see!)

-I think that’s mostly everything!
-Anything else will shared in upcoming blogs.
+I think that covers most everything!
+Anything else will be shared in upcoming blogs.
 I apologize for the long gap between posts; I was laboring over the new book night and day (a labor of love).
 But now that it’s done, I’m looking forward to sharing more adventures, more information, and more inspiration with all of you – much more frequently!

 I’ll see you all on the other side, and as always, thank you for the continued love and support!
 Safe steps and happy trails!